11.7 — Function template instantiation

 std::cout << max(1, 2) << '\n';

 The difference between the two cases has to do with how the compiler resolves the function call from a set of overloaded functions.
 In the top case (with the empty angled brackets), the compiler will only consider max<int> template function overloads when determining which overloaded function to call.
 In the bottom case (with no angled brackets), the compiler will consider both max<int> template function overloads and max non-template function overloads.
+When the bottom case results in both a template function and a non-template function that are equally viable, the non-template function will be preferred.

 For example: